SashLi/meta-openvario/README.md

 [![Automated Release Notes by gren](https://img.shields.io/badge/%F0%9F%A4%96-release%20notes-00B2EE.svg)](https://github-tools.github.io/github-release-notes/)

-# meta-openvario
+# meta-openvario fork with personal changes

-This is a layer for OpenEmbedded to support the Openvario hardware
+This is a layer with **some changes** to the standard layer for OpenEmbedded to support the Openvario hardware

+* Added to use menu-x as default
+* Added more alternated in the xcsoard alternate list

 ## How to build an image